So you want to move to Belize… and you’re thinking of buying land in Belize.

 Some people need the familiarity and convenience of a residential subdivision.
 One such option is Grand Baymen on Ambergris Caye.

 Others find the idea of living in a planned community claustrophobic.
-If you left your home country for more freedom and balk at the idea of rules and regulations being attached to your land title, don’t bother looking at developments.
+If you left your home country for more freedom and balk at the idea of rules and regulations, don’t bother looking at developments.

 Personally, I’m of a mixed mind.
 I find myself indignant when someone tells me what I can or can’t do in my own yard or how I must build my own house.
 Such restrictions fly in the face of a man’s castle being his own.